Washington fans of Marvin Gaye have had reason to wonder what's going on.

 One of the most innovative and edgy voices of rhythm and blues in the 1960s and 1970s, Gaye was a mainstay of the Motown sound.
 But the District was his hometown, and his fans want something here named in his honor.

 That could happen soon.
 A resolution to change the name of Watts Branch Park to Marvin Gaye Park was discussed at a D.C.
-Council meeting in October and is likely to pass in the near future.
+Council meeting last month and is likely to pass in the near future.
 It's a long swath of land that winds through Northeast, and it played a prominent role at the beginning of Gaye's musical journey.

 After his family was forcibly relocated from its home on I Street SW so the building could be demolished, Gaye grew up in East Capitol Dwellings, a public housing project near the park.
 He played an early career gig at a venue overlooking the park called the Crystal Lounge.
 He went on to record dozens of chart-topping songs before his father shot him to death in 1984 at age 44.

 "He was the only major Motown singer to sing about the environment.
 He also sang about the injustice and struggle of the inner city," said Stephen W. Coleman, executive director of Washington Parks and People, a nonprofit organization dedicated to improving public parks in the District.

 The Watts name, on the other hand, belonged to a slaveholder and conflicts with two other stream parks in Maryland bearing the same name, the Department of Parks and Recreation's large parks administrator, Michael Lucy, recently told the D.C.
 Council.